When it comes to creating a home with character that is timeless, classy, and beautiful, wood wall paneling does it best.

 Antique oak wood wall paneling is a classic style that can help make a home a warm and cozy environment.
 Darker accents and features around the wall are recommended.
 It also looks great in basements to create an inviting atmosphere for hanging out with friends and family.

-There are few kinds of wood that resemble the color and characteristics of antique ash.
+There are a few kinds of wood that resemble the color and characteristics of antique ash.
 If you want your home to stand out from others, antique ash is a great option.
 While neutral accents can be used in rooms with antique ash, more colorful detailing is suggested to bring out the charm of ash walls.

 When you look at douglas fir, the first thought that may come to mind is a cabin.
 That’s because this type of wood is extremely common for those Northwoods cabins that are so familiar to us.
 It creates a warm, comforting space and pairs well with just about any accent color Often when Douglas Fir is used; it is the primary material used throughout the interior of a home or cabin.
 But with all these woods, it’s up to you and your creative preferences in terms of how to accent your walls.

-Similar to weathered antique, the faded red barn wood is a unique type of wood that you don’t see a whole lot.
+Similar to weathered antiques, the faded red barn wood is a unique type of wood that you don’t see a whole lot.
 Red accents work great together with faded red barn wood, as well as dark gray colors.
 Overall, faded red barn wood can be a bit tricky to decorate around because of its unique mixture of colors.
 But, if you can pull it off, it looks fantastic.

 Antique elm is a very common wood to use with modern homes because of its lighter tone, which meshes well in a modern home.
 Another wood that thrives in open spaces, elm is a gorgeous wood that can be used with multiple different colors and accents.
 While the room above uses white as a primary accent, gray, blues, and other darker tones can be used as well.